-he aim of ASIST is to help caregivers become willing, ready, and able to provide emergency first-aid to persons at risk of suicidal behaviour.
-During the two-day workshop, participants will examine their attitudes about suicide, learn to effectively recognise invitations for help, work with a safety framework, develop new intervention skills, and reinforce old ones.
+he aim of ASIST is to help caregivers become willing, ready, and able to provide emergency first aid to persons with thoughts of suicide.
+During the two-day workshop, participants will examine their attitudes about suicide, learn to effectively recognize invitations for help, work with a safety framework, develop new intervention skills, and reinforce old ones.
 ASIST also addresses the need to establish a cooperative network among participants since caregivers often have to work together to prevent suicide.
 All types of caregivers will benefit from participation in the two-day ASIST workshop.
-Over 1,000,000 caregivers have received this training (over 100,000 in Australia).
-More than 99.9% recommend ASIST to their colleagues.
+Over 2,000,000 caregivers have received this training, and more than 99.9% recommend ASIST to their colleagues.
 A number of major research studies provide additional evidence for the value and effectiveness of ASIST.